cleaton/dna/README.md

     {:ok, %{state | replies: Enum.reverse(replies)}, %{kv: kv}}
   end

-  # called after mutations in handle_events have been persisted
+  # Perform operations after event mutations have been persisted
-  # can reply to callers here if we want to reply after persistence.
   def after_persist(_events, %{replies: replies} = state) do
     for {to, msg} <- replies do
       GenServer.reply(to, msg)